Anaken-Hilken/Anaken-Hilken/README.md

 -Hi, I’m @Anaken-Hilken, for short pick either Anaken or Hilken.
 I’m interested in being a developer.
 I’m currently learning JavaScript, Python and the like.
-I’m looking forward to work on either videogames, cyber security, programs/apps or websites, on the long run of course.
+I’m looking forward to work on either videogames, programs/apps or websites, on the long run of course.

 <!---